feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

    declared.
 This may include [shared npm dependencies][sharing-npm-dependencies] that are provided by the integrator.

-   External dependencies are declared with their module name as key, and a [semver version range][semver] as value, e.g. `{react: '^16.7.0'}`.
+   External dependencies are declared with their external name as key, and a [semver version range][semver] as value, e.g. `{react: '^16.7.0'}`.

 ## `optionalDependencies`